websockets/ws/doc/ws.md

 - `address` {String|url.URL} The URL to which to connect.
 - `protocols` {String|Array} The list of subprotocols.
 - `options` {Object}
+  - `finishRequest` {Function} A function which can be used to customize the headers of each http request before it is sent.
+See description below.
   - `followRedirects` {Boolean} Whether or not to follow redirects.
 Defaults to `false`.
   - `generateMask` {Function} The function used to generate the masking key.
 It